 An EEG sleep study or “polysomnography” test measures body activity in addition to performing a brain scan.
 An EEG technologist monitors heart rate, breathing and oxygen levels in your blood during an overnight procedure.
 Polysomnography is mostly used in medical research and as a diagnostic test for sleep disorders.

-Since EEG measures electrical activity in the outer layer of the brain (the cerebral cortex), it can pick up on brainwaves from your scalp.
-By combining EEG brain tests with data from other brain monitoring techniques, researchers can gain new insights into the complex interactions taking place in our brains—as well as in our bodies.
+Since EEG measures electrical activity in the outer layer of the brain (the cerebral cortex), it can pick up brainwaves from your scalp.
+By combining EEG brain tests with data from other brain monitoring techniques, researchers can gain new insights into the complex interactions taking place in our brains — as well as in our bodies.

 That’s exactly what quantitative electroencephalography (qEEG) aims to accomplish.
 Quantitative EEG records your brainwaves just like a traditional EEG.
-Using machine learning, qEEG compares your brainwaves with the brainwaves of individuals in the same gender and age range, but who have no known brain dysfunction.
+Using machine learning, qEEG compares your brainwaves with the brainwaves of individuals in the same gender and age range, but for those who do not have brain dysfunction.
 The qEEG process creates a “map” of your brain through the quantitative comparison.
 This process is common in the sub-discipline of neuroscience called computational neuroscience.

 EEG electrode placement is a critical part of successful qEEG.
 Traditional EEG lead placements follow the 10-20 system, an internationally recognized standard for applying the electrodes attached to your scalp.
 “10-20” refers to the distance between EEG leads being 10% or 20% of the total distance of the skull.